Automatic Reminiscence Therapy for Dementia: Conclusions

 \section{Conclusions}

 We presented a dialogue system for handling sessions of 30 minutes of reminiscence therapy.
 Elisabot, our conversational agent leads the therapy by showing a picture and generating some questions.
-The goal of the system is to improve users mood and stimulate their memory and communication skills.
+The goal of the system is to stimulate the memory and communication skills of the users, as well as improve their mood.
 Two models were proposed to generate the dialogue system for the reminiscence therapy.
 A visual question generator composed of a CNN and a LSTM with attention and a sequence-to-sequence model to generate feedback on the user's answers.
-We realize that fine-tuning our chatbot model with another dataset improved the generated dialogue.

-The manual evaluation shows that our model can generate questions and feedback well formulated grammatically, but in some occasions not appropriate in content.
+The qualitative results show that our model can generate questions and feedback well formulated grammatically, but in some occasions not appropriate in content.
 As expected, it has tendency to produce non-specific answers and to loss its consistency in the comments with respect to what it has said before.
 However, the overall usability evaluation of the system by users with mild cognitive impairment shows that they found the session very entertaining and challenging.
-They had to make an effort to remember the answers for some of the questions, but they were very satisfied when they achieved it.
-Though, we see that for the proper performance of the therapy is essential a person to support the user to help remember the experiences that are being asked.
+Though, we see that for the proper performance of the therapy is essential a person to support the user to help him/her remember the experiences that are being asked.

-This project has many possible future lines.
-In our future work, we suggest to train the model including the Reddit dataset which could improve the chatbot model, as it has many open-domain conversations.
-Moreover, we would like to include speech recognition and generation, as well as real-time text translation, to make Elisabot more autonomous and open to older adults with reading and writing difficulties.
-Furthermore, the lack of consistency in the dialogue might be avoided by improving the architecture including information about passed conversation into the model.
-We also think it would be a good idea to recognize feelings from the user's answers and give a feedback according to them.